The difference between top-down parsing and bottom-up parsing

 This approach is not unlike solving a jigsaw puzzle.
 We start at the bottom of the parse tree with individual characters.
 We then use the rules to connect the characters together into larger tokens as we go.
 At the end of the string, everything should have been combined into a single big S, and S should be the only thing we have left.
 If not, it's necessary to backtrack and try combining tokens in different ways.

 With bottom-up parsing, we typically maintain a stack, which is the list of characters and tokens we've seen so far.
-At each step, the stack is "reduced" as far as possible by combining characters into larger tokens.
+At each step, we shift a new character onto the stack, and then reduce as far as possible by combining characters into larger tokens.

 Example